 If you want to visit in the summer and get acquainted with the beach, Kamakura won’t disappoint!
-Yuigahama is a quite close the Great Buddha and is great for swimming or surfing in the summer.
-Its views can be enjoyed at any time of year, however, as you can catch some beautiful sunsets or look out in the distance and see Enoshima and Mount Fuji!
+Yuigahama is quite close to the Great Buddha and is great for swimming or surfing in the summer.
+Its views can be enjoyed at any time of year, however, as you can catch some beautiful sunsets or lookout in the distance and see Enoshima and Mount Fuji!

 You might be wondering how to get around Kamakura.
 Well, there happens to be a very quaint and enjoyable railway starting at Kamakura station and finishing at Fujisawa station.
 The Enoshima Electric Railway, or Enoden, has small, green trains whose retro appearance make this line rather popular with tourists.
 Along this line, you can stop at stations in several interesting areas including Inamuragasaki, Hase, Kamakura, and Kitakamakura.